iharhl/gaggia-pid-mod/README.md

 improve over time.

 The result of a shot pull test is also shown below.
-During brewing, the water temperature drops by roughly 3°C. After, it overshoots by about 1.5°C but stabilizes relatively quickly, with full recovery achieved within 1 minute.
+During brewing, the water temperature drops by almost 3°C. After, it overshoots by about 1.5°C but stabilizes relatively quickly, with full recovery achieved within a minute.

 <p>
 <img src="/docs/tests/heatup.png" alt="init_heat" width="300" height="225">